NAIST-SE/GHSponsors/README.md

     * RQ3.2: *What is the impact of (not) getting sponsorship?*
     * RQ3.3: *Why are developers sponsoring?*

-This artifact is a repository including a list of studied repositories on GitHub, a dataset for network diagram for RQ1, the features for sponsored and non-sponsored developers for RQ2, the features for sponsors for RQ2, and survey material for RQ3.
+This artifact is a repository including a list of studied repositories on GitHub, a dataset for the network diagram for answering RQ1, the features for sponsored and non-sponsored developers for RQ2, the features for sponsors for RQ2, and survey material and response for RQ3.

 <br>